Plugin documentation follows this short message from our sponsor ;-)

 Consult the Admin Side theme guide on Textbook for the rules on making themes.
 Note that corrupt themes are detected to the best of the plugin’s ability and you may not export, base or switch to any theme that is broken.

-If you rename the theme’s core PHP file (i.e. the one with the same name as the theme folder itself) the plugin will attempt to rename the directory as well; essentially renaming the theme.
+If you rename the theme’s core PHP file (i.e. the one with the same name as the theme folder itself) the plugin will attempt to rename the folder as well; essentially renaming the theme.
 This should prevent a theme from becoming uneditable, but it is up to you to keep the class name in sync with the file name.
-If at any time you go back to the theme list/grid and find a theme exists but has no information associated with it, chances are it’s because the class name doesn’t match the theme’s directory name.
+If at any time you go back to the theme list/grid and find a theme exists but has no information associated with it, chances are it’s because the class name doesn’t match the theme’s folder name.
 Just hit [Edit] and alter the PHP file to bring everything back on track.

 Others